 - Any application materials submitted after the deadline will not be accepted.

-- 10 dietetic interns will be selected for Notification Day (which begins TBD, 2022, at 6 p.m.
-CST).
+- 10 dietetic interns will be selected for Notification Day (which begins April 3, 2022, at 6 p.m.
+Central time).

-- Appointment Day is TBD, 2022, by 6 p.m.
-Pacific Standard Time.
+Appointment Day is April 4, 2022, by 6 p.m.
+Pacific time.
 Matched applicants must contact the Dietetic Internship Director by telephone (619) 543-3351, or email: firstname.lastname@example.org to confirm acceptance of the MATCH.
 After this time, the program is under no obligation to hold the opening for the matched applicant.

 All information obtained during the application period will be held in a secure location for one year.
 After one year, applications will be moved to a secure disposal company.